Eastlakes: Churches

 The area is served by three churches as of 2009.
 St Stephen's Anglican Church is located in Harry Street.
 Horner Memorial Hall, King Street, is a chapel in the Federation Carpenter Gothic style, which is used by Beckenham Memorial Uniting Church after relocating from their church after June 2015. and an LDS Church which is located in Mascot Drive.

 Sport and recreation

 This area is home to several parks and golf courses.
 The parks are Eastlakes reserve at Barber Ave, Bridget Tight reserve at Evans Ave, Edmund Thornton reserve at O'Rourke cres, Leon Lackal reserve at Maloney st, Southern Cross Drive reserve at evans ave, Vernon avenue reserve at Vernon ave and Sparks street reserve at sparks st. The Lakes Golf Club and Eastlake Golf Course fall within the boundaries of the suburb of Eastlakes.
 Bonnie Doon Golf Club, Mutch Park and Astrolabe Park are located in the adjacent suburb of Pagewood.
 There is also a Scout group at Sparks street.

 Transportation

 The nearest train station is the Mascot railway station in Mascot and it is about 3 km away from Eastlakes.
 The nearest light rail stop is the Juniors Kingsford light rail stop in Kingsford and it is about 2 km away from Eastlakes.

+Shopping Centre

+The older Eastlakes Shopping Centre was closed for redevelopment in 2025, with Conquest planning to replace the existing single-storey structure with the Queensbridge shopping centre and residential towers.